“The Japanese example” is not suicide

 Not for the first time, Senator Grassley has brought disgrace upon the state of Iowa.
 I would never, however, suggest that he commit suicide.
 Perhaps retirement might be a better choice.

-2. Brian Hayashi's Gravatar Brian Hayashi
+2. Brian Hayashi says:

 You are much more knowledgeable about Japanese culture than I, but I think there are a number of post-WWII accounts of Japanese businessmen who would kill themselves for exactly the reasons you described: “…when their business fail, or they blow piles of money, or they find themselves in a shameful situation.”
 I don’t think Sen Grassley suggested that they specifically disembowel themselves, but I know there were an awful lot of hotels that worked overtime when executives would check in and hang themselves in the bathroom.